Discover more from Toisto

 “I had blonde hair, so I figured I would also get to swing a lightsaber and be a part of all that,” he says with a wry smile.
 “But once I realized that I was two heads taller than everyone around me, I figured maybe it was better to play someone else.”

-It’s best to get it out of the way immediately: At 2.12 meters, Suotamo is tall.
+It’s best to get it out of the way immediately: At 2.12 meters, Joonas Suotamo is tall.
 When he walks into a room, you notice it.
 But it’s more than just because of his stature: Suotamo is unfailingly kind, easily approachable, and just as excited to talk about Star Wars as he is about his son, Aatos.
 Born during the making of the STAR WARS sequel trilogy, which comes to an end this December.
-He has a warm, rock solid presence, the kind that makes it easy to see why he was cast as Han Solo’s most trusted friend.
+He has a warm presence, the kind that makes it easy to see why he was cast as Han Solo’s most trusted friend.

 Suotamo took over the part from Peter Mayhew, who retired from acting after THE FORCE AWAKENS in 2015.
 Since then he’s played the iconic Wookiee in THE LAST JEDI, SOLO, and next in the upcoming RISE OF SKYWALKER.
 It’s been a long journey for the kid in Espoo, Finland, who once dreamed of being a Jedi.

 Says Suotamo: “When the opportunity to play Chewie came, I realized that Luke was never in the cards.
 But then I watched Peter and his performance in the films, and I saw that Chewie was this major presence everywhere he went.
 He was a connection for the audience to Star Wars.
-You saw him, and you knew that we’re somewhere else entirely.
+You saw him, and you knew that we were somewhere else entirely.
 His presence justifies everything else that comes into the story.”

-Hidden away in a conference room labyrinth, myself and two other freelancers got a chance to meet with Suotamo and gab about all things Star Wars.
+Hidden away in a conference room labyrinth, I and two other freelancers got a chance to meet with Suotamo and gab about all things Star Wars.
 Except for RISE OF SKYWALKER, which remains still in post-production and under heavy secrecy.

 It’s been a hectic day for Suotamo, who has already endured hours of interviews with major outlets, and we’re the last ones he is due to meet.